-Probate of a will historically has been a deep hole that families found themselves in when a family member died.
+The probate of a will historically has been a deep hole that families found themselves in when a family member died.
 If you only have a will, it must be probated.
 Probate is the process where the court determines who has the rights to a deceased person’s property.
 Traditionally it has been an expensive legal process.
 Many attorneys make the argument that the probate of a will isn’t the money sucking, time wasting monster it was 30 years ago.
 They will tell you that the Uniform Probate Code has “streamlined” probate proceedings.
 Most states have some version of the Code in place.
 What does that mean to you?
 It means nothing.
-Unfortunately, attorneys still grind their clock and make probate the cash cow it has always been for them.
+Unfortunately, some attorneys still grind their clock and make probate the cash cow it has always been for them.
 Maybe they could make it easier, but they don’t.
 They would lose money and there’s no law that says they have to.

 Every county in the United States has its courts.
 Note that I said courts.
 There is always a Probate Court.
 It is a whole court system set up just for probate.
 It has clerks, buildings, judges, and everything.
-Don’t tell me that the probate business is dead.
+The probate business is not dead.
 I have had attorney friends tell me that it is so easy now that nobody has to worry about probate of a will anymore.
 Less time, less money, less frustration, it’s great they say.
 I don’t believe them.
 Go ahead, expound on how simple and cheap probate of a will is with any family going through the process, and they will probably spit on you.
 They will tell you, “Probate of a will is a money sucking, time wasting monster that is alive and well.”

 Probate of a Will Can Be Avoided